maheshmani13/deep_steg_results/README.md

 This repository contains the results of a **deep steganography-based image watermarking technique** using **autoencoders** and **CNNs**.
 The proposed method outperforms state-of-the-art techniques in terms of **imperceptibility, robustness, and security**, as measured by **PSNR, SSIM, and NC**.

 ## 🔬 Research Overview
 - Developed a **novel deep learning-based approach** for embedding and extracting watermarks from images.
+- Integrated the classica image transformation with modern deep autoencoder with CNN for better performance.
 - Designed and trained a **deep autoencoder network** to efficiently encode and retrieve hidden information.
 - **Validated** the technique across two key use cases:
   - **Hiding signatures in X-ray images** 🏥